Chateau du Clos Lucé à AmboiseChateau du Clos Lucé à Amboise

 Who was Leonardo da Vinci?

-Early on, he distinguished himself from the children of the village of Vinci (near Florence) through a marked curiosity about everything around him, meticulously observing every detail, and developing his ability to reproduce them from his earliest drawings.
+From his earliest years, he stood out from the children of the village of Vinci (near Florence) for his marked curiosity about everything around him, meticulously observing every detail and developing his ability to reproduce them from his very first drawings.

-Giorgio Vasari, biographer of the master, describes Leonardo da Vinci as a true “universal man” of his time.
-A painter, sculptor, engineer and inventor, he embodied the spirit of the Renaissance through his insatiable curiosity and knowledge.
+Giorgio Vasari, the master’s biographer, described Leonardo da Vinci as a true “universal man” of his time.
+Painter, sculptor, engineer and inventor, he embodied the spirit of the Renaissance through his insatiable curiosity and knowledge.

 A genius in Touraine: Leonardo da Vinci and the Renaissance